-These are employees who are CalPERS members, and meet the definition of a Page 19 of Exhibit A to Reso.
-No. 2017-279

-Classic Member as determined by CalPERS.
+These are employees who are CalPERS members, and meet the definition of a Classic Member as determined by CalPERS.

 B. Classic Employees Retirement Plan

 The City agrees to maintain membership and continue to contract with the State of California Public Employees Retirement System (CalPERS) for the 3% @ 50 plan for safety employees with the following additional contract provisions as found in the following sections of the California Government Code pertaining to PERS (Title 2, Division 5):